 5.1.
 Leadspace may engage third-party service providers to process Personal Data on behalf of Customer (“Other Processors”).
-Customer hereby provides Leadspace with a general authorization to engage the Other Processors listed in Exhibit A to this Agreement.
+Customer hereby provides Leadspace with a general authorization to engage the Other Processors listed in Annex III of Exhibit A to this Agreement.
 All Other Processors have entered into written agreements with Leadspace that bind them by substantially the same material obligations under this DPA.
 Where an Other Processor fails to fulfil its data protection obligations in connection with the Processing of Personal Data under this DPA, Leadspace will remain fully liable to Customer for the performance of that Other Processor’s obligations.

 5.2.
 Leadspace may engage with a new Other Processor (“New Processor”) to Process Customer Personal Data on Customer’s behalf.
 Customer may object to the Processing of Customer’s Personal Data by the New Processor, for reasonable and explained grounds, within five (5) business days following Leadspace’s written notice to Customer of the intended engagement with the New Processor.
 If Customer timely sends Leadspace a written objection notice, the parties will make a good-faith effort to resolve Customer’s objection.
 In the absence of a resolution, Leadspace will make commercially reasonable efforts to provide Customer with the same level of Service, without using the New Processor to Process Customer’s Personal Data.